fabbbiob/TrainingContent/O3653/O3653-2 Deep Dive into Office 365 APIs for Calendar, Mail, and Contacts/Lab.md

-# Microsoft Graph APIs for Mail
+# Microsoft Graph for Mail
-In this lab, you will use Microsoft Graph APIs to program against an Office 365 mailbox as part of an ASP.NET MVC5 application.
+In this lab, you will use Microsoft Graph to program against an Office 365 mailbox as part of an ASP.NET MVC5 application.

 ## Prerequisites
 <<<<<<< HEAD